moomou/CarND-Behavioral-Cloning-P3/writeup_template.md

 My project includes the following files:
 * main.py containing the script to train the model
 * model.py containing the script to create the model
+* data.py containing the script on generator and image processing
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results